nicolay-r/bulk-chain/README.md

 ## Chain-of-Thought Schema

 To declare Chain-of-Though (CoT) schema, this project exploits `JSON` format.
-This format adopts `name` field for declaring a name and `schema` is a list of CoT instructions for the Large Language Model.
+The field `schema` is a list of CoT instructions for the Large Language Model.

 Each step represents a dictionary with `prompt` and `out` keys that corresponds to the input prompt and output variable name respectively.
 All the variable names are expected to be mentioned in `{}`.